 According to the North Carolina Board of Nursing, about 86,145 of the 115,400 licensed RNs in the state are working in North Carolina.
 The others are working out of state, retired, or working in other fields.
 While the majority of North Carolina nurses work in hospitals (either inpatient or outpatient departments), significant numbers work in medical offices, long-term care, and home health/hospice.
 The U.S. Bureau of Labor Statistics predicts that the fastest growing areas of nursing employment through 2020 will be in physician offices and home health.

 As is true in most states, North Carolina is also experiencing an increased demand for nurses and most hospitals want a BSN prepared nurse.
-Nurses with BSN degrees typically have more opportunities at jobs with in some different areas of medicine.
+Nurses with BSN degrees typically have more opportunities at jobs with in some different areas of medicine, further reinforcing the growth of RN to BSN programs in NC.

 - Nurse Managers